-The IKRC works collaboratively with all departments of CUE to ensure Indigenous students feel supported in their academic programs.
-Services that students may access include:
+The IKRC works collaboratively with all departments of CUE to ensure Indigenous students feel supported in their academic program.
+Supports include:

 Advising and Advocacy at the IKRC

-If you are a current CUE student seeking direction, advice or support with challenges in either your program or personal life please come and visit the IKRC.
-We are here to listen and help connect you with other CUE or community supports that can best assist you.
+If you are an Indigenous student seeking direction, advice or support in either your academic or personal life, the staff at the IKRC are here to listen or help connect you with other CUE or community supports that can best assist you.

 Referrals and Resources

-The IKRC works collaboratively with other departments of the university to ensure that CUE is supporting Indigenous students to ensure success.
-Students can receive internal referrals from the IKRC to services such as counselling, tutoring, career services, learning accommodation services, studying abroad, academic advising, research grants and more.
+The IKRC works collaboratively with all departments in CUE to ensure Indigenous student success.
+Students can receive internal referrals from the IKRC to services such as counselling, tutoring, career services, learning accommodation services, access to the CUE foodbank, studying abroad, academic advising, research grants and more.

-For those students who require services unavailable at CUE, the IKRC works with local organizations and service providers to support students (i.e. housing, furniture, computer training, psychological services, family support programs, off campus cultural programs and more).
+For those students who require services unavailable at CUE, the IKRC works with alongside local organizations and service providers to students with supports related to housing, daycare, computer training, psychological services, family support programs, off campus cultural programs and more.

 Access this list of resources for Indigenous students.

-Contributing to your community is important for personal growth and building a sense of belonging.
-The IKRC organizes a variety of cultural and community events throughout the academic year including:
+Contributing to your community is important for both personal growth and building a sense of belonging.
+The IKRC organizes a variety of cultural and community events throughout the academic year some of which include:

 - Orange Shirt Day (September)